Atlantic.Net Blog

 Python is a free, open-source, powerful programming language widely used by developers.
-PIP, also known as a “Preferred Installer Program,” is a package manager used for installing and managing additional Python packages via the command line.
-PIP makes your job easier by managing full lists of packages and corresponding version numbers.
-PIP is a package manager that connects to the Python Package Index and allows users to install user-defined projects locally with the use of a setup.py file.
+PIP, a “Preferred Installer Program,” is a package manager for installing and managing additional Python packages via the command line.
+PIP makes your job easier by managing complete lists of packages and corresponding version numbers.
+PIP is a package manager that connects to the Python Package Index and allows users to install user-defined projects locally using a setup.py file.

 nano /etc/pacman.d/mirrorlist